maxlaverse/terraform-provider-bitwarden/README.md

   #
   # server = "https://vault.bitwarden.eu"

-  # If you have the opportunity, you can try out the embedded client which
+  # By default, the provider uses Bitwarden CLIs to interact with the remote
+  # Vaults.
+You can also decide to a client embedded in the provider instead,
-  # removes the need for a locally installed Bitwarden CLI.
-Please note that
+  # which removes the need for locally installed binaries.
-  # this feature is still considered experimental and not recommended for
-  # production use yet.
+  #
+  # Learn more about the implications by reading the "Client Implementation"
+  # section below.
   #
   # experimental {
   #   embedded_client = true